zoltalar/SASS-Sample/README.md

 # Sample SASS Code
-SASS code from one of the recent BuddyPress project.
+SASS code from one of the recent BuddyPress projects.
 Theme's main styles are organized based on Bootstrap 3 breakpoints (mobile first):

 * `theme.scss` contains default styles and media queries for non-standard Bootstrap 3 breakpoints (marked as exceptions),
 * `theme-xs.scss` contains styles for devices larger than 480px,